Liberal Party (Philippines): Drilon-Roxas wing vs Atienza wing

-Some Liberal members installed Manila Mayor Lito Atienza as the party president wayback March 2, 1998, even though that time former Congressman and then-Senate candidate Raul Daza is officially serving as the party president.
-What pro-Atienza wing did triggered leadership struggle and party schism lasted after Daza's leadership.
+Some Liberal members installed Manila Mayor Lito Atienza as party president on March 2, 1998, even though former congressman and then-senatorial candidate Raul Daza was still officially serving as the party president.
+What the pro-Atienza wing did triggered a leadership struggle and a party schism that lasted after Daza's leadership.

-Liberal met on November 27, 2007, to decide who would succeed Franklin Drilon as the party president and to hold an election for his replacement.
+The Liberal Party met on November 27, 2007, to decide who would succeed Franklin Drilon as the party president and to hold an election for his replacement.
 Both Noynoy Aquino and his Senate colleague Mar Roxas received nominations, but Aquino emerged victorious as the party's president, while Roxas is set to be the presidential nominee.
 The former chairman and head of the "Atienza faction" or "Pro-Arroyo faction," DENR secretary Lito Atienza, congratulated him, but he later condemned the election and referred to Drilon and his supporters as a "merry cabal of destabilizers".
 He added that the other group had disregarded the Supreme Court's injunction to maintain the status quo.
 Later, Supreme Court recognized the Drilon Wing as the sole legitimate wing of the Liberal.

 Liberal's resurgence under Noynoy Aquino's presidency: 2010–2016

 2010: Benigno "Noynoy" Aquino III administration

-Liberal regained influence when it nominated as its next presidential candidate then-Senator Benigno Aquino III, the son of former President Corazon Aquino, for the 2010 Philippine presidential election after the latter's death that subsequently showed a groundswell of support for his candidacy.
+The Liberal Party regained influence when it nominated then-Senator Benigno Aquino III as their candidate for the 2010 Philippine presidential election after the Corazon Aquino's death that subsequently showed a groundswell of support for his candidacy.
 Even though the party had earlier nominated Mar Roxas to be its presidential candidate for the 2010 Philippine general election, Roxas gave way to Aquino and instead ran for vice president.
 The party was able to field new members breaking away from the then-ruling party Lakas–Kampi–CMD, becoming the largest minority party in Congress.
 Aquino would later win by plurality, and Liberal would become the majority party in Congress.

 But, some incidents like the appointment of party president Jun Abaya and mismanagement of the Department of Transportation and Communications (DOTC) cost the party's next presidential elections.

 'Twerk na daan' controversy

-On October 1, 2015, during an oath-taking event and birthday celebration of Liberal Congressman Benjamin Agarao of Laguna's 4th district, MMDA Chairman Francis Tolentino hired all-girl dance group Playgirls to perform at the said event.
-One of the dancers was seen on the top of an unidentified male who was lying on his back simulating a sexual act or twerking, and the said event has minors in the audience.
-Liberal leader Mar Roxas, who is absent at the said event, started an investigation about the incident, while labor groups and some women's rights advocates filed charges against Tolentino.
-The said controversy was coined by columnist and critics as Twerk na Daan' (which was combination of the word "twerk" and "Tuwid na daan" campaign of Aquino).
+On October 1, 2015, during an oath-taking event and birthday celebration of Liberal Congressman Benjamin Agarao of Laguna's 4th district, MMDA Chairman Francis Tolentino hired an all-girl dance group Playgirls to perform at the said event.
+One of the dancers was seen on the top of an unidentified male who was lying on his back simulating a sexual act or twerking, and the said event had minors in the audience.
+Liberal leader Mar Roxas, who was absent at the said event, started an investigation about the incident, while labor groups and some women's rights advocates filed charges against Tolentino.
+The said controversy was coined by columnists and critics as Twerk na Daan' (which was combination of the word "twerk" and "Tuwid na daan" campaign of Aquino).